lampepfl/dotty-community-build/README.md

 against the latest changes in Dotty.

 To run the community build on a local machine, clone the repo and execute `./run.sh`.

+The tests will by default run against the latest NIGHTLY build of dotty.
+To customize the dotty version, set the environment variable `export DOTTY_VERSION=X.Y.Z`.